rfabbri/pd-macambira/externals/zexy/README.txt

 ==============================================================================
 this software is
 copyleft 1999-2007 by IOhannes m zmoelnig <zmoelnig [at] iem [dot] at>
-with some contributions by winfried ritsch, guenter geiger, miller.s.puckette and surely some others
+with some contributions by winfried ritsch, franz zotter, guenter geiger, miller.s.puckette and surely some others